ruchichandrawal/Project_4/test_steve/README.md

 ### Test

-Creating Exploration file to determine what needs to be fixed/cleaned in the preprocessing step of the ptroject.
+Creating Exploration file to determine what needs to be fixed/cleaned in the preprocessing step of the project.